Quantization for infinite affine transformations: Introduction

-The support of such a probability measure lies in the unit square $[0,1]\times [0, 1]$.
-We call such a measure an \tit{affine measure} on $\D R^2$ or more specifically an \tit{infinitely generated affine measure} on $\D R^2$.
-This paper deals with this measure $P$.
-The arrangement of the paper is as follows: In Section~2, we discuss the basic definitions and lemmas about the optimal sets of $n$-means and the $n$th quantization error.
-In Section 3, we determine the optimal sets of $n$-means for $n=2$ and $n=3$.
-In Section~4, first we define a mapping $F$ which helps us to convert the infinitely generated affine measure $P$ to a finitely generated product measure $P_c\times P_c$ where each $P_c$ is the Cantor distribution given by $P_c=\frac 12 P\circ U_1^{-1}+\frac 12 P_c\circ U_2^{-1}$ where $U_1(x)=\frac 13 x$ and $U_2(x)=\frac 13 x+\frac 23$ for all $x\in \D R$.
-Section~5 mainly contains the main result of the paper: Propositions \ref{prop31}, \ref{prop4} and \ref{prop5} give the closed formulas to determine the optimal sets of $n$-means and the corresponding quantization error for all $n\geq 4$.
-We also give some examples and figures to illustrate the constructions further.
+The support of such a probability measure lies in the unit square $[0,1]^2 .$ We call such a measure an \tit{affine measure} on $\D R^2, $ or more specifically, an \tit{infinitely generated affine measure} on $\D R^2$.
+This article deals with the quantization of this measure $P$.
+The arrangement of the paper is as follows: in Section~2, we discuss the basic definitions and lemmas about the optimal sets of $n$-means and the $n$th quantization errors.
+The arguments in this section point out that determining optimal sets of n-means and the $n$th quantization errors for all $n \geq 3$ and for arbitrary $r \in (0, \frac{1}{3})$ require very intricate and complicated analysis; hence, for clarity purposes, in the remaining sections the focus will be on the case $r=\frac{1}{3} . $ Section 3 is devoted to determining the optimal sets of $n$-means for $n=2$ and $n=3$.
+In Section~4, we first define a mapping $F$ which enables us to convert the infinitely generated affine measure $P$ to a finitely generated product measure $P_c\times P_c$, each $P_c$ is the Cantor distribution.
+Having this connection between $P$ and $P_c;$ together with the optimal sets of $n$-means for $n = 1, 2, 3,$ in Section 5 we will utilize the dynamics of the affine maps to obtain the main results of the paper: closed formulas to determine the optimal sets of $n$-means and the corresponding quantization errors for all $n\geq 4$.
+For clarity of the exposition, we also provide some examples and figures to illustrate the constructions.
+Lastly, having closed form for the quantization errors for each $n, $ we prove the existence of the quantization dimension $D(P)$ and show that the $D(P)$-dimensional quantization coefficient for $P$ does not exist (but are finite) and the $D(P)$-dimensional lower and the upper quantization coefficients lie in the closed interval $[\frac{1}{12}, \frac{5}{4}]$.